The Diffuse Radiation Field at High Galactic Latitudes: Data

 \section{Data}

 The \galex\ mission \citep{Martin2005, Morrissey2007} took observations covering most of the sky in the FUV and NUV bands.
-An observation consisted of one or more visits with exposure times of 100 - 1000 seconds each which could be added together to reach total integration times of as high as 100,000 seconds.
+An observation consisted of one or more visits with exposure times of 100 -- 1000 seconds each which could be added together to reach total integration times of as high as 100,000 seconds.
 The original data from the mission were distributed as FITS (Flexible Image Transport System) files with a pixel size of $1.5''$. \citet{Murthy2014apj} masked out the stars, rebinned to $2'$ pixels and subtracted the foreground emission \citep{Murthy2014apss} to produce a map of the diffuse background over the sky.
 We have used the visit-level data from \citet{Murthy2014apj}, available from the High Level Science Products (HLSP) data repository\footnote{https://archive.stsci.edu/prepds/uv-bkgd/} at the Space Telescope Science Institute, to study the diffuse emission at the Galactic poles.

-The diffuse signal is much fainter in the poles than anywhere else in the sky and we have rebinned the original $2'$ bins of \citet{Murthy2014apj} by a factor of 15 (into $30'$ bins) to improve the signal to noise with the resultant maps shown for the North Galactic pole (NGP) in Fig. \ref{fig:ngp_images} and the South Galactic pole (SGP) in Fig. \ref{fig:sgp_images}.
-Although one might expect a good correlation between the FUV and the NUV and between both UV bands and the IR \citep{Hamden2013,Murthy2014apj}, there is much less structure in the NUV image than in the 100 \micron\ images from the {\it Infrared Astronomical Satellite} ({\it IRAS}) (bottom panels) or, indeed, in the FUV.
+We further rebinned the original $2'$ bins of \citet{Murthy2014apj} by a factor of 3 (into $6'$ bins) to improve the signal-to-noise and the resultant maps are shown for the North Galactic pole (NGP) in Fig. \ref{fig:ngp_images} and the South Galactic pole (SGP) in Fig. \ref{fig:sgp_images} along with the 100 \micron\ maps from \cite{Schlegel1998}, also rebinned to $6'$ pixels.
+Although one might expect a good correlation between the FUV and the NUV and between both UV bands and the IR \citep{Hamden2013,Murthy2014apj}, there is much less structure in the NUV image than in the 100 \micron\ images or, indeed, in the FUV.

 Given that these are archival data, the number of visits and the exposure times per field fluctuate wildly but with most of the field observed in multiple visits.
 The deepest observation was the Subaru Deep Field \citep{Subaru2004}, which was targeted by \galex\ \citep{Ly2009} as part of the overall saturation coverage of that region by a number of different observatories.
 There were a total of 99 different visits in the FUV and 169 in the NUV with exposure times from 80 -- 1700 seconds for each visit.
 The cumulative exposure times over the three years from Apr.
 2004 to May 2007 is 83,031 seconds in the FUV and 164,369 seconds in the NUV.